NHSDigital/dtos-manage-breast-screening/docs/infrastructure/create-environment.md

 	- Set: exclusive lock (except for review)
 	- Add pipeline permission for `Deploy to Azure - [environment]` pipeline
 - Create Github environment [environment]
-- Add environment secrets, from `mi-manbrs-[environment]-ghtoado-uks`
+- Add environment secrets, from `mi-manbrs-[environment]-ghtoado-uks` in github
 	- AZURE_CLIENT_ID
 	- AZURE_SUBSCRIPTION_ID
 [TODO]- Add branch protection rule so only the main branch can be deployed (except for review) [TODO]